aras-p/UnityGaussianSplatting/docs/splat-editing.md

 A cutout can have `Invert` toggle turned on, in which case it hides splats that are *inside* of it (when multiple cutouts are present, then a splat is hidden if it's inside *any* inverted cutout).

+### Merging Splats

+When you have multiple `GaussianSplatRenderer` objects selected, there's a button in inspector to Merge them.
+They will get merged into one, and the rest will get their GameObjects disabled.
+The merged splat can be further edited, or exported into PLY format.